Ejdyz/Coding-Competition-2024/README.md

-# Coding-Competition-2024
+# Competition in programing microcontrolers

-My solution for regional round of programming competition
+This repository contain my solution for regional round of programming competition.

+My solution isn't full beacose i didnt have time to implement all funcionality.

+I ended up with 20.5 points.